keithen/TempestInATeapot/README.md

 # TempestInATeapot
-Eventually will include the Atari arcade game, Tempest, inside a Teapot.
+Mobile version of Atari arcade game, Tempest, inside OpenGL teapot.
 To start only building a game from teapots.